 Application for security of costs

-If any of the parties wish to amend their statement of case, the application to the court also has to be made again.
+If any of the parties wish to amend their statement of case, an application to the court also has to be made again.

 Making an interim application

 The notice must be served on the other party.
-Without notice application is allowed with the permission of the court or if Civil Procedure Rules permit the same.
-This means that the other party would not be informed of the application.
-Such an action is exceptional as it gives the party which is heard a significant advantage as the other party remains unheard.
-There must be very good reasons for not giving a notice.
-Generally it is accepted that the application notice is not issued as there was no sufficient time to do so.
+A ‘without notice’ application (ie, an application made without giving the other party notice) is allowed in exceptional circumstances with the permission of the court, or if Civil Procedure Rules permit it.
 If the application notice is served, both parties must be heard and give evidence.
 The hearings may be public or private if it is in the interest of justice.
-It is within the court’s power to make interim orders or fix telephone hearings or video conferencing in order to fulfil the overriding objective.
-The application would be made as soon as it is clear that it will be necessary to make such an application.
+The court can make interim orders or fix telephone hearings or video conferencing to fulfill the overriding objective.
 Generally these applications are heard at case management conference or at the pre-trial review.

-The court also has to consider who will be paying for the cost of the proceedings.
-As in accordance with the Civil Procedure Rules the court has wide powers and may decide that one party will pay all the costs to the other as well as the amount payable and when it is to be paid.
-In all the circumstances it is necessary for the court to take into account the conduct of the parties, this will assist the court in imposing the orders.
-There are several types of costs orders.
+The court also has to consider who will pay for the cost of the proceedings.
+Under the Civil Procedure Rules, the court can decide what each party will pay and when it is payable.
+In assessing costs, the court must take into account the conduct of the parties.